 MC: Was there a particular moment when the opportunity of owning your own cigar brand was presented to you, or did the idea develop over time?

 JK: As I mentioned above I was ending one career and looking for the next.
 And wanted to do something my heart was in.
 And thought no one currently using rare tobaccos.
 And the emphasis on cigars lately seems to have gotten very commercial.
-I realized there was a great opportunity to use great tobacco using small batches of cigars.
+I realized there was an opportunity to use great tobacco to make small batches of cigars.
 Even though we’re considered a “boutique brand” I almost like to think of our cigars in the fashion of micro brews.
 We use better ingredients, charge a little more, and generally provide a better smoking experience.

 MC: Are you a full time cigar brand owner, or do you have other work that you do alongside running Casta?